mc100s/guided-exercise-mern-street-art/README.md

 ### Iteration 3 | Backend | `GET /api/street-arts`

-The goal of this iteration is to create a backend route `GET /api/street-arts` where we can access all street arts.
+The goal of this iteration is to create a backend route `GET /api/street-arts` where you can access all street arts.

 First, update the file `server/app.js`